Some people use tarot cards for fortune-telling, divination, or harassing their spiritual guides to find out when their ex is finally coming back.

 STEP ONE: Get a great tarot deck.

-I hope you have The Simple Tarot Deck, but any deck will do.
-For beginners, I strongly recommend a deck based on the Rider-Waite-Smith symbolism, like the Rider-Waite deck from U.S. Games or the Llewellyn’s Classic Tarot deck.
-I personally prefer the images on the Llewellyn’s Classic deck, but the U.S. Games Rider-Waite deck is more popular.
-The Simple Tarot Deck uses the same symbols as the Rider-Waite and the Llewellyn’s Classic decks, but is more modern in theme and design.
+My favorite is The Simple Tarot Deck, naturally, but any deck will do.
+For beginners, I strongly recommend a deck based on the Rider-Waite-Smith symbolism, like The Simple Tarot Deck, the Rider-Waite deck from U.S. Games or the Llewellyn’s Classic Tarot deck.

 STEP TWO: Get or create a disposable tarot deck.